 ANSWER: The Old Testament of the KJV Bible refers to ghosts eleven times and the New Testament refers to them ninety-eight times for a total of one hundred and nine.
 Most N.T. references are to God's Holy Spirit and are derived from the Greek word pneuma (Strong's Concordance #G4151) which roughly means "spirit."

-Surprisingly, one reference to ghosts in the Bible involves Jesus' disciples using the word to describe HIM!
+Surprisingly, one reference to ghosts involves Jesus' disciples using the word to describe HIM!
 Jesus had his disciples get in a boat and go to the other side of the lake while he went up a hill to pray (Matthew 14:22 - 23).
 Sometime in the middle of the night, as the boat was being tossed about by the waves, Christ stopped praying and began walking on WATER toward the ship.

 |23 After sending the people away, he went up a hill by himself to pray.
 When evening came, Jesus was there alone; 24 and by this time the boat was far out in the lake, tossed about by the waves, because the wind was blowing against it.
 25 Between three and six o'clock in the morning Jesus came to the disciples, walking on the water.
 26 When they saw him walking on the water, they were terrified.
 'It's a ghost!' they said, and screamed with fear (Matthew 14:23 - 26, TEV)|